aiven/aiven-docs/docs/platform/howto/project-support-center.md

         functionality is not working.
     -   High: The primary functions are working, but severely limited or slow.
-    -   Critical: The primary functions are not working and it\'s not possible to find workarounds.
+    -   Critical: The primary functions are not working and it's not possible to find workarounds.

 7. Optional: Enter the ID of the affected projects and services.